FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

-- The Student’s goal is to collect all 10 quality stripes within the 12 week testing cycle to test for the next rank.
+- The Student’s goal is to develop all 5 "qualities" within the testing cycle to test for the next rank.

-- As each Student earns their new belt, they will proceed to earn all 10 quality stripes based on the next belt’s requirements as per the testing chart.
+- As each Student earns their new belt, they will proceed to learn new techniques based on the next belt’s requirements as per the testing chart.

 - Once the Student reaches the rank of “Black Belt” in their age-specific program, they will then test to graduate into Green Belt of the next age group.
 Upon graduating from the Extreme program, Students will test for their 1st Degree Junior Black Belt.

 - Show Respect to Other Individuals

 - Learn and Live the Philosophies and Traditions Taught By The Dragon Gym

 - Develop More Inner Strength